timabilov/irequest/README.md

 # iRequest
 Thinnest HTTP Client ***based on HttpURLConnection*** provides you - wraps all functionality in soft manner with fluent-like interface.

-This client abstracts you from all boilerplate that you write within native API i.e. Just it.
+This client abstracts you from all boilerplate and extra dependency(JSON, XML etc.) that you write within native API as hard as possible. i.e. Just it.

 **DO NOT** supports get requests with body  because of specification and etc.